• A fresh, one foot layer of snow covers the John Brown House. The windows of the home are decorated with wreathes and the sun shines onto the house.

 • Mapping The Brown Homestead

-This interactive exhibit will guide you on a journey through the past by illustrating the changing layers and cultural landscape of The Brown Homestead over time.
+This interactive exhibit will guide you on a journey through the past by illustrating the changing layers and cultural landscape of The Brown Homestead.

 “When the past no longer illuminates the future, the spirit walks in darkness.”